calebhendrickson/Node-SQL-Web-App/README.md

   Clients hits "/" endpoint and is prompted to log in.
 To do this Client must visit /signup and create an entry in users table, on success they will be redirected to "/login" route where they can login and a session will be created for that user.
 From there they will be redirected to the "/" route to view posts that have been created by users.
 Clients can visit "/posts" to create a post and view their post among all other posts.

-  To run application, clone repository and cd into NodeJsExample folder, run npm install, and run npm start.